College isn’t what I al thought it would be. I’m glad I’ve kept an open mind, especially when it comes to finding the right college major.

 In the spring of my senior year of high school, I received acceptance and rejection letters from the universities I applied to.
 I didn’t accept any offers until the day before the deadline because I was so unsure of my capabilities to succeed in any particular scenario.
 A couple weeks after I accepted my offer at Case Western Reserve University, I began speaking to my assigned mentor, who helped craft my first semester schedule which consisted of required pre-med courses.

 Maybe I should’ve realized after the first exams in chemistry and biology, which I bombed, that pre-med was not the right track for me.
-I made weekly phone calls to my mother during which I cried about my grades throughout first semester.
-I was worried about my grades.
+I made weekly phone calls to my mother during which I cried and worried about my grades throughout first semester.

 And, even more worrisome, I was also noticing that I was hating my required courses for pre-med.

 Nothing excited me about what I was learning.
 And I was becoming more unmotivated to study for my exams.